grapestone5321/scdnd-pid_controller/Write-up.md

 #### The effect each of the P, I, D components:
-The effect of the P, I, D component of the PID algorithm in the implementation.
-Is it what you expected?
+The effect of the P, I, D component of the PID algorithm in the implementation is expected.
 Visual aids are encouraged, i.e. record of a small video of the car in the simulator and describe what each component is set to.

 - The effect of the P component

+By turning, inversely proportional to the y value, using aparameter tau that sets the response strength of the proportional controller.The robot turns towards the x axis, drive in that direction, overshoot, turn around , and drive back.

-The cross track error, cte is the current y position of the robot (our reference is a horizontal line) along the x-axis.
-To get the steering value we multiply the tau parameter with the cte.
-We then call the move method which causes the robot to move based on the steer and speed values.
-Add the x and y coordinates to the respective lists and then return them at the end.
+The cross track error, cte is the current y position of the robot (the reference is a horizontal line) along the x-axis.
+To get the steering value the tau parameter is multiplied with the cte.
+Then the move method, which causes the robot to move based on the steer and speed values, is called.
+The x and y coordinates are added to the respective lists and then returned them at the end.

 - The effect of the D component

+There is a way to void the overshoot.
+Drivivg an osillating car is no fun.
+In PD-control my steering alpha is no just related to CTE by virtue of the gain parameter tau p, but also to the temporal devivative of the CTE.
+What this means that the cat has turned enough to reduce the CTE, it won't just go shootong for the x axis, but it will notice that it's already reducing the error.The error is becoming smaller over time.

-This is very similar to the P controller.
-We've added the prev_cte variable which is assigned to the previous CTE and diff_cte, the difference between the current CTE and previous CTE.
-We then put it all together with the new tau_d parameter to calculate the new steering value, -tau_p * cte - tau_d * diff_cte.
+This is very similar to the P component.
+The prev_cte variable is assigned to the previous CTE and diff_cte, the difference between the current CTE and previous CTE.
+Then it is put with the new tau_d parameter to calculate the new steering value, - tau_d * diff_cte.

 - The effect of the I component

-With the integral term we're keeping track of all the previous CTEs, initially we set int_cte to 0 and then add the current cte term to the count int_cte += cte.
-Finally we update the steering value, -tau_p * cte - tau_d * diff_cte - tau_i * int_cte with the new tau_i parameter.
+With the integral term initially int_cte is set to 0 and then the current cte term is added to the count int_cte += cte.
+Then the steering value, - tau_i * int_cte with the new tau_i parameter is updated.

 #### The final hyperparameters: